jhn-nt/dpsdc/README.md

 The following workshop is based on the MIMIC-IV database [1].

-In this repo you will find all the code necessay to genarate the tables and analysis used during the workshop.
+In this repo you will find all the code necessay to generate the tables and analysis used during the workshop.